Church of St Mary and All Saints, Whalley: History

 A church probably existed on this site in Anglo-Saxon times; there are three well-preserved Anglo-Saxon crosses in the churchyard, as well as fragments from that time in the exterior walls of the current building.
 The crosses are protected as Scheduled Monuments.
 The "Church of St Mary held in Wallei" was mentioned in the Domesday Book of 1086.
-Its endowment of “two carucates of land free of all custom” has been interpreted as the church being one of the wealthiest in what would become Lancashire.

-Most of the present church was built in the 13th century, replacing a simpler structure which probably consisted of an aisleless nave and chancel.
+Its endowment of “two carucates of land free of all custom” suggests that the church was among the wealthiest in what would become Lancashire.
+Most of the present church was built in the 13th century, replacing a simpler structure which likely had an aisleless nave and chancel.
 The tower was added in the late 15th century.
 A porch was added to the south of the building in 1844, and one to the north in 1909.
 Restorations took place in 1866 and 1868.

 Architecture

 Exterior

-The church is constructed of sandstone rubble and has stone slate roofs.
-Its plan consists of a clerestoried nave with aisles to the north and south, a porch to the south, a chancel with a vestry to the north, and a west tower.
+The church is built of sandstone rubble with a slate roof.
+It has a clerestoried nave with north and south aisles, a chancel with vestry, porches and a tower.
 The large east window is in the perpendicular style and has five cinquefoil lights.
-The four clerestory windows on either side each have two cinquefoil lights square heads.
+The four clerestory windows on either side each have two cinquefoil lights.
 The north and south aisles both have square-headed windows, five on the south side and three on the north.
 There are two modern dormer windows in the roof of the north aisle.

-The tower is in the perpendicular style and, according to Hartwell and Pevsner, is similar to many North Lancashire church towers.
-It is 70 ft high and has square, angled buttresses and a crenellated parapet.
+The tower is in the perpendicular style and Claire Hartwell and Pevsner, in the Buildings of England, note similarities to many North Lancashire church towers.
+It is 70 ft high with buttresses and a crenellated parapet.
 The belfry louvres each have two trefoiled lights with tracery.
 There is a clock on the east wall of the tower.